-Based on a site visit and habitat evaluations, the Puerto Rican pigeon is considered unlikely to occur within the project area due to lack of suitable habitat.
-Due to the generalist nature of the Puerto Rican boa and forested habitat surrounding the project areas, the Puerto Rican boa may occur within the project area.
-The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect, not likely to adversely affect determination for the Puerto Rican boa (Appendix C).
-The will employ conservation measures for Puerto Rican boa, as outlined in Appendix D, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
+Due to the generalist nature of the Puerto Rican boa and forested habitat surrounding the project area, the Puerto Rican boa may occur within the project area.
+The applicant will employ the conservation measures outlined in the 2024 USFWS General Project Design Guidelines for the Puerto Rican boa (Appendix D), including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
+Therefore, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
+The USFWS Consistency Letter obtained through IPaC is included in Appendix E.